 Awesome!
 Now we’ve got a dashboard that shows us everything we’re looking for!
 Feel free to modify things further to suit your needs, but this should get you going with the basic data that the Facebook pixel is collecting from your campaign.

 It’s important to keep in mind that although quite powerful, the Facebook pixel can only provide you with data on traffic that it sees.
 Many privacy conscious users have tools in their browsers that specifically block this kind of tracking.
 In addition, these tracking events occur on specific pages - if a visitor does not reach a certain page their traffic data will not be collected.
-An example of this would be in the case of Paypal transactions which redirect off of our platform for the conversion.
 If a user were to end their session before being redirected to Indiegogo, data on that conversion would be lost.
 Consider these cases when you’re comparing data between your Indiegogo Dashboard and the Facebook Ads Manager.

 You should now be armed with the basics to start making use of the Facebook Pixel to provide more insights to your campaign and help push your digital marketing strategies to success!